 '''

 repos:

-repo: <git url to the repo>
+- repo: <git url to the repo>

 branch: <optional, defaults to master>

 path: <the location of the init.yaml, must starts with /, optional, defaults to />

-keyFile: <deploy key used for cloning the repo, optional>

-keyPassEnv: <an environment variable name containing the passphrase for the deploy key, optional>

 ...

 '''

 2.2.4 Drivers

 The drivers section provides driver specific config data, such as webhook listening port, Redis connections etc. It is a map from the names of the drivers to their data.
 The data element and structure of the driver data is only meaningful to the driver itself.
 Honeydipper just passes the data as-is, a map[string]interface{} in go.